ahassan2311/static-info-microsite/README.md

 ## License

-This project is for educational purposes and is not intended for production or open-source use.
+This project is for educational purposes and is not intended for open-source use.

 ---